kozo2/bioconductor.org/content/news/bioc_3_20_release.md

   allows downstream packages to re-use the search indices in their own C++ code.

-- Parallelization is now performed using the standard <thread>
+- Parallelization is now performed using the standard &#60;thread&#62;
   library.
 This avoids the overhead of forking or starting new processes via BiocParallel.